ccrismancox/IO_TugOfWar/readme.md

 ## Order of replication

 Any file can be run and will produce the desired output as listed in its description.
-Two additional script files are provided to replicated the main paper and the appendix, respectively.
+Two additional script files are provided to replicate the main paper and the appendix, respectively.
 These call the scripts, in order, to produce the files in the Output folder.
 Once the above installation is complete, these can be run by opening the terminal in this folder and running
 ```bash